 The technical provisions of life insurance and non-life insurance contracts are calculated by an external actuary in accordance with the methods defined by regulations; these comply with IFRS.
-Technical provisions also take account of a prudence factor as regards the historically weak loss ratio and the economic environment in France and Portugal.
+Technical provisions also take account of a prudence factor as regards the historically weak loss ratio and the economic environment of the countries concerned.
 They take the form of budgeted expenses to cover claims in the process of settlement, claims incurred but not reported (IBNR) and provisions for unpaid risks.